-(Matthew 4:12) Now when he heard that John had been arrested, he withdrew into Galilee.
+(Matthew 4:12) When Jesus heard that John had been put in prison, he withdrew to Galilee.

 John the Baptist was arrested for preaching about King Herod's immoral behavior.
 John's preaching of preparation for Jesus' coming ended after he was arrested.
 Before John the Baptist was arrested, some of John's disciples went to talk to Jesus.
 He taught them and He would later officially call some of them to become His disciples and fish for men (see John 1:35-42).
 After Jesus withdrew to Galilee, He began His public preaching.
 He did not begin His ministry in Galilee to escape Herod or the possibility of arrest, but as the place where He would fulfill Scripture, officially call His first disciples, preach, work miracles (such as changing water into wine) and heal people of all their diseases.